axelaris/cf-pipelines/README.md

 - git, libcurl4-gnutls-dev

 ## State/Config/Vars repo
-In spite of this repository, containing only public parts (pipelines and tasks), you'll need an additional repository to keep a private data, such as variables, configuration and BBL state.
+In spite of this repository, containing only public parts (pipelines and tasks), you'll need an additional repository to keep private data, such as variables, configuration and BBL state.
 It's directory structure should be like that:

 ```
 |